How to clean a cloth mask

-You should wash your cloth mask frequently, and at least between each use, and change it as soon as it becomes damp or soiled.
+Wash your cloth mask frequently, and at least between each use, and change it as soon as it becomes damp or soiled.
 Cloth masks can be laundered in a washing machine, provided the fabric you have used is suitable for machine washing.
-If you are hand washing use warm water and soap or detergent (e.g., clothes-washing liquid or dish-washing liquid), rinse the mask thoroughly before drying.
+If you are hand washing, use warm water and soap or detergent (e.g., clothes-washing liquid or dish-washing liquid), increase the exposure to detergent and heat by leaving it to soak in hot soapy water.
+Rinse the mask thoroughly before drying.

 If possible use a mesh bag to protect the mask in the washing machine, handle carefully at all times and check that the shape is retained following washing.
-Be especially gentle with masks including pipe cleaners or twist ties.
+Be especially gentle with masks including nose wires.
 Masks should be designed so these can easily be replaced.
 Do not microwave masks containing metal.

 Elastic bands can be washed in the bag with masks.
 They will deteriorate with multiple washes, but are easily replaced.
 If preferred, they can be handwashed with soap and warm water, and will likely last longer.